jcktm/loki/service_node_guide.md

 # Service node registration and staking contribution

-Addresses is this guide are abbreviated.
+Addresses and pubkeys is this guide are abbreviated.
 So the address L7q6DxQGnP6PQFe5bkV6DaGbgUj7TK7PG5dKv45mzTM6jQmoDbmZu7gfgVfnqp9yoSCtCd8GQEFLD7TKZu8UGL8335UuJ4Z would appear as thus:

     L7q6DxQGnP6P...

+And the service node pubkey 3b7ba0f1ab253dcef33fd131c7482a2767740ca6f5e34300175186225a5f5eb3 would appear as thus:

+    3b7ba0f1ab25...

 ## Overview